-Lori Hope has produced and written more than twenty television documentaries and hundreds of medical and news reports.
-She has also produced educational and corporate videos.
-Her dozens of awards include two Emmys, an Associated PressBroadcasting Award, a Robert F. Kennedy Award, and a Houston International Film Festival Award.
+Lori Hope produced and wrote more than twenty television documentaries and hundreds of medical and news reports.
+She also produced educational and corporate videos.
+Her dozens of awards included two Emmys, an Associated PressBroadcasting Award, a Robert F. Kennedy Award, and a Houston International Film Festival Award.
 Her films have been distributed nationally and internationally, and her most recent co-production was featured on the Oprah Winfrey show.

 Hope taught documentary production at Bay Area Video Coalition in San Francisco from 1994 to 2004.
-Currently, she consults to filmmakers and works as a production coach in guiding first-time documentary producers.
+She consulted to filmmakers and worked as a production coach in guiding first-time documentary producers.
 She was Project Consultant to the documentary, Read Me Differently, by Sarah Entine, who exposes unrecognized learning disabilities that bridge three generations in her family.

 Selected Documentary Credits and Awards

 Unless otherwise indicated, the following were produced and written by Lori Hope for hour-long broadcast.
 Hope produced more than two dozen documentaries; this is a selected filmography.